basiljs/basil.js/README.md

 basil.js uses [YUIDoc](http://yui.github.com/yuidoc/) to document public API functionality.
 Installation and usage:
 * Download and install [Node.js](http://nodejs.org/#download)
-* Open up a terminal window and run npm -g install yuidocjs
+* Open up a terminal window and run "npm -g install yuidocjs"
-* To generate the documetation in doc/api open up a terminal window and simply run the following command in the basil.js project directory yuidoc .
+* To generate the documetation in doc/api open up a terminal window and simply run "yuidoc ." in the basil.js project directory